debjitl45/day4/README.md

 Copy

 Q30.
-How to disable the web server configuration in your Spring Boot application?
+How to disable the web server configuration in your Spring Boot application?<br>
 Spring Boot automatically starts an application in web server mode if it finds the web module in the classpath.
 To disable the web server configuration, set the webApplicationType to none in the application.properties file.

 spring.main.web-application-type=none
 Copy

 Q31.
-How to configure and enable SSL for your Spring Boot application?
+How to configure and enable SSL for your Spring Boot application?<br>
 Use the server.ssl.* properties in the application.properties or yml file to configure and enable SSL for your Spring Boot application.
 Here are typical SSL configurations for your application.

 server.port=8443 //SSL port